dtcenter/MET/docs/Users_Guide/tc-diag.rst

 A diagnosis of the large-scale environment of tropical cyclones (TCs) is foundational for many prediction techniques, including statistical-dynamical forecast aids and techniques based on artificial intelligence.
 Such diagnostics can also be used by forecasters seeking to understand how a given model's forecast will pan out.
 Finally, TC diagnostics can be useful in verification to stratify the performance of models in different environmental regimes over a longer period of time, thereby providing useful insights on model biases or deficiencies for model developers and forecasters.

 Originally developed for the Statistical Hurricane Intensity Prediction Scheme (SHIPS), and later as a stand-alone package called 'Model Diagnostics', by the Cooperative Institute for Research in the Atmosphere (CIRA), MET now integrates these capabilities into the an extensible framework called the TC-Diag tool.
-This tool allows users compute diagnostics for the large-scale environment of TCs using ATCF track and gridded model data inputs.
-Importantly, the tool computes diagnostics along one or more user-specified tracks.
+This tool allows users to compute diagnostics for the large-scale environment of TCs using ATCF track and gridded model data inputs.
 The current version of the TC-Diag tool requires that the tracks and fields be self-consistent [i.e., the track should be the model's (or ensemble's) own predicted track(s)].
 The reason is that the diagnostics are computed in a coordinate system centered on the model's moving model storm and the current version of the tool does not yet include vortex removal.
 If the track is not consistent with the underlying fields, the diagnostics output are unlikely to be useful because the model's simulated storm would contaminate the diagnostics calculations.

 .. note:: A future version of the tool will include the capability to remove the model's own vortex, which will allow the user to specify any arbitrary track (such as the operational center's official forecast).
 Until then, users are advised that the track selected must be consistent with the model's predicted track.

-TC-Diag is run once for each initialization time.
+TC-Diag is run once for each initialization time to produce diagnostics for each user-specified combination of TC tracks and model fields.
 The user provides track data (such as one or more ATCF a-deck track files), along with track filtering criteria as needed, to select one or more tracks to be processed.
 The user also provides gridded model data from which diagnostics should be computed.
 Gridded data can be provided for multiple concurrent storms, multiple models, and/or multiple domains (i.e. parent and nest) in a single run.

 TC-Diag first determines the list of valid times that appear in any one of the tracks.
 For each valid time, it processes all track points for that time.
-For each track point, it reads the gridded model fields requested in the configuration file and transforms the gridded data to a range-azimuth cyclindrical coordinates grid.
+For each track point, it reads the gridded model fields requested in the configuration file and transforms the gridded data to a range-azimuth cylindrical coordinates grid.
 For each domain, it writes the range-azimuth data to a temporary NetCDF file.

 .. note:: The current version of the tool does not yet include the capabilities described in the next three paragraphs.
 These additional capabilities are planned to be added in the MET v12.0.0 release later in 2023.